 Going above the speed limit is incredibly risky behavior.
 When a driver speeds, they can lose control of their vehicle or be unable to avoid hazards.
 Tragically, this can lead to an accident with serious consequences.

 If a speeding driver caused your accident, it can be overwhelming.
 You probably have medical bills, missed income, and more to handle.
-But if you weren’t at fault, you should have to pay.
+But if you weren’t at fault, you shouldn’t have to pay.
+Seeking representation from an Atlanta car accident attorney like John Foy and Associates can help ensure you get the compensation you deserve.

 Let John Foy & Associates help you get the compensation you deserve.
 We’ll discuss your case and your legal options.
 To learn more during a free consultation, call (404) 400-4000 or contact us online.